 Do’s

-- ✔ Keep the bedroom warm — cold air accelerates the withdrawal of Yang from the skin surface
+- ✔ Keep the bedroom warm — cold air accelerates the withdrawal of warming-energy from the skin surface

 - ✔ Use a humidifier — low ambient humidity worsens surface fluid deficiency